Rob-ot/RObject/README.md

 # ToDo

-a nice api for grouping events, like .pauseEvents() and later resume to fire the least amount of events needed to get up to date.
+a nice api for grouping events, like .pauseEvents() and later resume to fire the least amount of events needed to get up to date. (coalescence)

 A Date library that fires change events when time changes and stuff (simply wrap Moment)

 _.span

-fromObject

 2d arrays?